In 2003, 21 year-old

 Anti-Rejection â€" If you have had an organ transplant and/or are on anti-rejection medication, getting a tattoo may not be a wise decision.
 Consult with your doctor first to determine if your over-all health is strong enough to withstand the stress of getting tattooed and if your medications may interfere with the healing process.

 "I had a client come in last week for a tattoo and just before we were to sit down (design done stencil made table set up) her boyfriend asks me if it is a problem if someone is pregnant!?
 Of course I said yes its a problem and proceeded to explain all the reasons you shouldn't get a tattoo when pregnant or nursing...Why wouldn't this woman tell me?
 When she read the medical release and came to the part where it asks about any reason or condition which would affect being tattooed, shouldn't that have triggered something?
 I'm just glad her boyfriend said something so that I had the opportunity to turn her down before we started...
-I don't think the clients realize what position they put us artists in when they don't reveal their conditions honestly… I don't know what I would do if someone had a serious complication that happened because I wasn't informed.” (crystalztatz)
+I don't think the clients realize what position they put us artists in when they don't reveal their conditions honestly… I don't know what I would do if someone had a serious complication that happened because I wasn't informed.†(crystalztatz)

+But They Might Turn Me Away!
 If you have a medical condition as mentioned above, you may be afraid that disclosing it to your artist may result in your being refused service.
 This is not always the case.
 Even when a client is HIV-positive or has Hepatitis, that doesn’t mean the artist is necessarily going to turn them away.
-They might, but in most cases artists recognize the risk that goes along with their job and that is why they practice Universal Precautions.
-But honesty is always the best policy.
-The artist will appreciate knowing so they can be on their guard and maybe take extra precautions if necessary.
+They

 If the medical condition is only a risk to you and not to the artist â€" such as a heart condition â€" you are only hurting yourself not to disclose such information.
 If the artist decides that they cannot, in good conscience, proceed with the tattoo or piercing, it is only because they are concerned for your health.
 Artists don’t generally make a habit of turning away a paying client for no good reason.